polaris-hub/polaris/README.md

 - Download Polaris datasets and benchmarks.
 - Evaluate a custom method against a Polaris benchmark.
 - Create and upload new datasets and benchmarks.

+> [!WARNING]
+> The Polaris Hub is currently released as a closed, private beta.
+We hope to officially release it early 2024.

 ## Quick API Tour